Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 or an external service.

 **Credential**
-: A unique string associated with a Consumer; also referred to as an API key.
+: The API key.
+A unique string associated with a consumer.

 **Upstream**
 : The Kong entity that refers to your own API/service sitting behind Kong,